 Viviana Gordon is the director of operations for the Brownsville Community Justice Center and has been with the Center for Court Innovation since 2008.
 Currently in the planning stage, the Brownsville Community Justice Center will be modeled after the Red Hook Community Justice Center, where Ms. Gordon previously worked as a criminal court case manager, family court coordinator, and coordinator of the New York Juvenile Justice Corps.
 Prior to joining the Center, Ms. Gordon worked at the Juvenile Rights Project in Portland, Oregon and the Defender Association of Philadelphia.
 Ms. Gordon received her B.A. from Whitman College in Washington State.

-Operations Manager, Brownsville Community Justice Center
+Associate Director of Operations and Legal Services, Brownsville Community Justice Center

 Erika McSwain is the operations manager for the Brownsville Community Justice Center, where she previously served as coordinator of participant development and coordinator of the Justice Community Program.
 Before coming to the Justice Center, she worked as a case manager for adults with HIV and mental illness.
 McSwain is a graduate of Spelman College.